larsenbier/Connect4-Monte-Carlo-Tree-Search/README.md

 `Connect4_MCTS.exe` is built from `main.py` using PyInstaller and requires no prior setup to play!

-If you are a skeptical of the executable, you can simply place `main.py`, `search.py`, `tree.py`, and `env.py` in a folder together, then run `main.py` from any python environment containing `readchar`.
+If you are a skeptical of the executable, you can simply place `main.py`, `search.py`, `tree.py`, and `env.py` in a folder together, then run `main.py` from any python environment with the `readchar` package installed.

 # Files